techniq/layerchart/src/routes/getting-started/+page.md

 ## Svelte UX

-Lastly, take a look at the complement project [svelte-ux](https://svelte-ux.techniq.dev/) for a large collection of Svelte components, actions, stores, and utilities to build highly interactive applications.
+Lastly, take a look at the complement project [Svelte UX](https://svelte-ux.techniq.dev/) for a large collection of Svelte components, actions, stores, and utilities to build highly interactive applications.